juliehache/api-docs/gettingstarted/overview.md

 - Say your application generates an interactive visualization at ```http://mycoolapp.com/visualizations/johns-visualization```
 	- This page should have the link tags mentioned below in its ```HEAD``` tag so that Embedly knows where to make the next call.
 - Your application should implement an endpoint like http://mycoolapp.com/oembed and take a query string parameter of url=http://mycoolapp.com/visualizations/johns-visualization, e.g. ```http://mycoolapp.com/oembed?url=http://mycoolapp.com/visualizations/johns-visualization```
-- Your app should be able to dissect the passed URL and lookup the original visualization internally, and return back the following JSON response:
+- Your app should be able to dissect the passed URL and lookup the original visualization internally, and return back the following example JSON response:

 		{
 			"version": "1.0",